jenkins-x/jx-docs/README.md

 ### Dockerized Hugo

-Instead of installing Hugo locally, you can use the included `local.Dockerfile` to spin up the Hugo server.
+Instead of installing Hugo locally, you can use the included `docker-compose.yml` to spin up the Hugo server.
 Make sure you have Docker installed.

-* Build the image (only needed once): `docker build -t jx-docs/dev -f local.Dockerfile .`
-* Run the server: `docker run -v $PWD:/src -p 1313:1313 jx-docs/dev server -D --bind 0.0.0.0`
+* Build and run the preview server: `docker-compose up -d server`
 * go to http://localhost:1313 to view the site

 ### Local Hugo install